runnfla/RunFormula/README.md

 - Floating-point numbers in decimal and scientific notation;
 - Complex numbers and operations on them;
 - Intervals and operations on them;
-- Strings and ASCII characters.
+- Strings and ASCII characters;

 Arithmetic and logical operations: + - * / or and xor not shl (<<) shr (>>) mod div == <> < <= >= > & (string concatenation) ** (integer exponentiation).\
 Variables and runtime initialization of variables via external function.\